KDE/digikam-doc/import_tools/smugmug_import.rst

     The SmugMug Login Dialog

-After successful sign-up digiKam will be allowed to send photos to the SmugMug website.
+After successful sign-up, digiKam will be allowed to send photos to the SmugMug website.
 You will be presented with the following page:

 .. figure:: images/import_smugmug_authorize.webp
     :alt: